catseye/Robin/doc/Robin.md

 (This section needs rewriting.)

+An _intrinsic_ is one of the data types in Robin.
+It is like a macro, except that it is implemented intrinsically (and thus does not support quite every operation that is supported on macros, for example, examining its internals.)

+Robin 0.3 provides 15 intrinsics.
+These represent the fundamental functionality that is used to evaluate programs, and that cannot be expressed as macros written in Robin (not without resorting to meta-circularity, at any rate.)
+All other macros are built up on top of the intrinsics.

+This set of intrinsics is not optional — every Robin implementation must provide them, or it's not Robin.

 There also exist functions which cannot effectively be expressed directly in Robin — these are the so-called _intrinsics_.
 All symbols representing intrinsics directly begin with the character ``.